fusorjs/dom/README.md

 - `_` configurable separator symbol
 - [keys reference](docs/reference.md#keys) -->

-## Not a React clone
+## Different from React/Solid

-While Fusor shares some concepts with React, it distinguishes itself by adopting a more flexible and minimalist approach.
+While Fusor shares some concepts with React/Solid, it distinguishes itself by adopting a more flexible and minimalist approach.
 Essentially, the complexity of hooks, lifecycle, and concurrency is replaced by fine-grained DOM update control.

 > [Fusor vs React comparison](docs/fusor-vs-react.md)